Teenagers Luis and Jorge live in an area of the Honduran capital Tegucigalpa called Flor del Campo or ‘field of flowers’.

-Daniel and Ezequiel’s aunt Martha said, 'I’m so happy to support my nephews in these activities.
+Luis and Jorge’s aunt Martha said, 'I’m so happy to support my nephews in these activities.
 Apart from the fact that I love football, these activities greatly help my nephews and other children to stay off the streets, have protection from violence and drugs, and not to get involved with gangs.'

 ‘They encourage me a lot, these experiences, because they give hope to our children and youth.’

 Tearfund’s work in Honduras started in the 1970s in response to hurricanes and the flight of refugees from neighbouring civil wars.
 In the late 1980s, Tearfund began community development work in remote and marginalised regions.

 Red Viva Honduras trains churches to work with children with disabilities and raises awareness of child abuse, trafficking and how to prevent it.